New Distribution Capability

 We’ve already seen the removal of certain low fares from traditional GDS channels with some European-based carriers.
 We recognize that ongoing airline commercial strategies may mean content will not be restored to the GDS.
 However, we also strongly believe that GDSs play a vital role in enabling transparent price comparisons, a keystone to any corporate program.
 As a result, we’re pushing all players, including IATA and airline NDC adopters, to make sure comparison shopping is enhanced, not diluted.

 How are the GDSs implementing NDC?

-All three major GDS companies are level-3 certified and have fully committed to using the latest NDC XML-based standard to connect to partner airlines.
+All four major GDS companies are IATA Level 4-certified and are fully committed to using the IATA NDC standards to connect to partner airlines.
 They’re focused on delivering a full end-to-end NDC solution that addresses servicing a traveler throughout the trip, which is missing from the experience today.